-Short-form Long-form Lice after viv issei admin ter argument argument -c <ip address=""> [-n <chap name="">] [-s <chap secret="">]</chap></chap></ip> configure (followed by the IP address and CHAP sub-arguments if needed) Connect to a new iSCSI target, specified by IP interface address that you type after the -c (small-cap c) orconfigure argument.
-In addition, if CHAP authentication was defined for the iSCSI target (for more information, see "Using CHAP authentication for iSCSI connectivity" on page 14), use the following sub-arguments (do not use if CHAP authentication was not defined): CHAP name (-n) - The CHAP authentication name. • CHAP secret ( -s ) - The CHAP authentication secret. -d <ip address=""></ip> disconnect Disconnect an iSCSI target, specified by IP interface address that you type after the -d or disconnect argument. -P print Display the iSCSI initiator name and alias name.
+Short-form argument Long-form argument Use after xiv_iscsi_admin to: -c <ip address=""> [-n <chap name="">] [-s <chap secret="">]</chap></chap></ip> connect (followed by the IP address and CHAP sub-arguments if needed) Connect to a new iSCSI target, specified by IP interface address that you type after the -c (small-cap c) orconnect argument.
+In addition, if CHAP authentication was defined for the iSCSI target (for more information, see "Using CHAP authentication for iSCSI connectivity" on page 14), use the following sub-arguments (do not use if CHAP authentication was not defined): • CHAP name (-n) - The CHAP authentication name. • CHAP secret (-s) - The CHAP authentication secret.
+Note: Using this argument with an existing connection will connect new targets (for example, when adding interface modules). -d <ip address=""></ip> disconnect Disconnect an iSCSI target, specified by IP interface address that you type after the -d or disconnect argument. -P print Display the iSCSI initiator name and alias name. -L list Display the details of all XIV storage systems that are currently attached via iSCSI.
+These details include: Serial - Serial number of each XIV storage system.
+Version - Microcode version of each XIV storage system.
+Host defined - Indicates whether this host is defined on each of the listed XIV storage systems.
+Ports defined - Indicates which iSCSI ports are defined on each of the listed XIV storage systems.
+Protocol - The communication protocol used with each XIV storage system (only iSCSI protocol connections are listed when using xiv_iscsi_admin).
+Host name(s) - Name of this host as defined on each of the listed XIV storage systems.
+Note: To display more detailed information about connected XIV storage systems, use the xiv_syslist command.
+For more information, see "Displaying information of connected XIV systems" on page 50.

-Table 7.
-Arguments for xiv\iscsi\admin (continued)
+Table 6.
+Arguments for xiv_iscsi_admin (continued)